hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 ### Parts of the hash

+Internally, to identify textures, PPSSPP uses a combination of the address the texture is loaded at, a hash of the color palette (CLUT, which means color look up table), and finally the hash of the actual texture contents, for a total of 96 bits.
+It's organized like this:

+`AAAAAAAACCCCCCCCTTTTTTTT` with an optional `_M` suffix where M is the mip level.

 The hash simply uses the same hashing PPSSPP internally uses to tell textures apart.
 Aside from a hash of the image data, it also uses the hash of the palette (for palette-swapped images), and the address of image in memory.

 Keep in mind that the `quick` hash especially is not perfect.
 If you rely only on it, you might find yourself replacing a completely unrelated texture by accident (oops.)
 Decide your risk carefully.

-It's possible to ignore some of these parts, but if you do, don't use `hash = quick`.
-Here are the options (includes mipmap levels, see below):
+It's possible to ignore some of these parts by using 00000000 in the hash, but if you do, don't use `hash = quick` (you shouldn't, anyway - the recommended hash is xxh64).

+Almost always if you are using a strong hash, it makes sense to zero out the address part, since a game might not always load a texture at the same memory address.
+Duplicating textures because the address differs is not useful.

+Here are some examples:

 ```ini
 [hashes]